kelsey-ek/of7azure/GUIDE/Failover.md

     OSCBOOT : OSC Region(OSCOIVP1)                                        [ OK ]
     ```

+* You can use -m option(Remove OSC resources) when you shut down the region.
+It will delete the Tibero region table.

 __h.__ Check if the new Pod has the data before NODE1 dies.

 *A new Pod lost the files I created under container directories, but not under Persistent Volume.*